SVRepair: Structured Visual Reasoning for Automated Program Repair: Introduction

 \section{Introduction}

 Automated Program Repair (APR) aims to streamline software maintenance by automatically fixing bugs.
 By doing so, software developers minimize manual labor and enhance code reliability~\cite{renzullo2025automated, huang2024evolving}.

-Recently, large language models, benefiting from strong natural-language reasoning and code understanding capabilities, have become a promising foundation for APR, and LLM-based approaches have shown substantial potential~\cite{yang2024swe,ruan2024specrover}.

-These methods typically rely on unimodal inputs—such as textual issue reports and specifications—to localize faults in the target codebase and generate candidate patches.
+Recent LLM-based APR methods use natural-language reasoning and code understanding to localize faults and generate patches~\cite{yang2024swe,ruan2024specrover}.
+These methods typically rely on unimodal inputs, such as textual issue reports and specifications.

 However, in modern software development, defects are often identified and reported through \textit{visual artifacts} (e.g., screenshots of erroneous web pages and control-flow graphs), which are not captured by unimodal formulations.
 A more fundamental obstacle is that many bug reports convey crucial diagnostic signals visually rather than purely through text (e.g., layout breakage, missing widgets, or incorrect rendering states).
 While modern multimodal LLMs are increasingly capable of perceiving and describing such visual artifacts, they often struggle to ground these observations into the codebase—i.e., to identify the responsible program locations and synthesize correct, executable edits.
 This mismatch between visual understanding and code-level repair creates a semantic gap that remains a core hurdle for multimodal APR.